 - Exploring all financing options (BOLI is a powerful tool for financing employee benefits)

 - Keeping alignment with competitive standards for compensation packages

 Look at your current SERP plan design and evaluate the continued validity of its structure.
 It may be time to review your compensation package structures across the board.
 Our Compensation Advisors team at Newcleus can help you do this.

 Common SERP Challenges to Understand and Avoid

-Improper design of any deferred benefit plan can result in significant expenses for banks without providing the intended retention value.
+Improper design of any deferred benefit plan can result in significant expenses for organizations without providing the intended retention value.
 Here are some common issues that arise with SERPs that are not well-designed.

 - Accelerated vesting schedules (in the event of early retirement)

-- Change of control issues (see IRC Section 280G (which deals with golden parachutes)
+- Change of control issues (see IRC Section 280G)